Can you prevent saggy skin from well… sagging and looking all turkey like?

 Sunscreen is NON-negotiable.
 UV rays are the number one cause of saggy skin (and all other signs of premature aging).
 Every time you go out without sunscreen, you’re aging your skin.
+Period.

-Even in winter.
+Yes, even in winter.
 Even if it’s rainy.
 Even if it’s snowing.
 UV rays are sneaky.
 They get through the darkest clouds and get reflected on snow.
 Just because you can’t see the sun, doesn’t mean it’s not harming your skin.

 FYI, UVA rays penetrate through glass, too.
 Don’t think you’re safe in your car or near those big office windows.
 Wear your sunscreen, ladies.